Contact non-squeezing at large scale via generating functions: Introduction

-In the contact case the relevant geometric objects to consider in order to develop a $\mathbb{Z}_k$-equivariant homology theory are not the translated points of the $k$-th iteration of contactomorphisms, on which there is no natural $\mathbb{Z}_k$-action, but what we call the translated $k$-chains.
-A \emph{translated $k$-chain} of a contactomorphism $\phi$ of $(\mathbb{R}^{2n + 1}, \xi_0)$ is a $k$-tuple of points $(p_1, \dots, p_k)$ such that
+In the contact case the relevant geometric objects to consider in order to develop a $\mathbb{Z}_k$-equivariant homology theory are not the translated points of $k$-th iterations of contactomorphisms, on which there is no natural $\mathbb{Z}_k$-action, but what we call the translated $k$-chains.
+A \emph{translated} $k$\emph{-chain} of (contact) action $tk$ of a contactomorphism $\phi$ of $(\mathbb{R}^{2n + 1}, \xi_0)$ with respect to the contact form $\alpha_0$ is a $k$-tuple of points $(p_1, \dots, p_k)$ such that